fabiomercorio/GraphDBLP/README.md

+## Great NEWS ##
+Now **GraphDBLP** has been provided by a wonderful Web GUI interface.
+Build your own following instructions at [Backend with autocomplete service](https://github.com/andreascrivanti/GraphDBLP-backend) and [Frontend](https://github.com/andreascrivanti/GraphDBLP-frontend)
+Have a look to the [ECML-PKDD 2019 demo video](https://www.youtube.com/watch?v=eoDX-782Z8M&feature=youtu.be)

 ## What is GraphDBLP?

 **GraphDBLP** is a tool that models the [DBLP bibliography](http://dblp.uni-trier.de/) as a graph database for performing graph-based queries and social network analyses.